Shifting Consumer Values in a Hype Economy

 By Chris Wu

 In today’s global village, borderless connectivity has enabled the spread of information faster than ever.
 In the fashion world, this results in a near-instant dissemination of trends.
-A particular jacket that emerges on a runway in Milan is immediately broadcast around the world, with replicas soon popping up at retailers everywhere from Barneys to Forever 21.
+A particular jacket that emerges on a runway in Milan is immediately broadcast around the world, with replicas soon popping up at retailers everywhere from Barneys to Shein to Forever 21.
 This has led to what many critics are calling the homogenization of fashion.
 As retailers scramble to keep up with rapidly evolving trends, quality often becomes sacrificed in favor for speed and novelty.

 In a market dominated by hype beasts and insta-fame, it is increasingly difficult to differentiate between thousands of brands that, at the end of the day, all start to look the same.
 As a friend recently pointed out after a disappointing shopping excursion in New York, if you took the labels off of all the garments, many brands could be interchangeable for one another.